 ADAPTATIONS TO PHYSICAL EXERCISE AND RECOVERY

-The physical exercise following certain guidelines allows adaptations to be established at the physiological and metabolic level that will yield to the individual a greater capacity for work and, therefore, an improvement in performance.
+Physical exercise following certain guidelines allows establishing adaptations at the physiological and metabolic level that will give the individual a greater capacity for work and, therefore, an improvement in performance.

 These adaptations are stimulated by stress hormones (glucocorticoids and catecholamines), among other factors, that are released during physical exercise.
-In turn, this hormonal signal will induce the release of other regulatory substances from inflammatory processes and the immune system.
+This hormonal signal, in turn, will induce the release of other substances that regulate inflammatory processes and the immune system.

-PFor there to be an adaptation there must be a suitable stress stimulusor.
-Nevertheless, training periods intense chronic can make it difficult for our body to adapt favorably.
-To prevent this from happening we must recover properly after training.
+PFor there to be an adaptation there must be an adequate stress stimulusor.
+Nevertheless, training periods Chronic intense can make it difficult for our body to adapt favorably.
+To prevent this from happening, we must recover properly after training.

-SLEEP RECOVERY AND REPAIR: DETERMINANT FACTOR TO ADAPT TO A JOB LOAD
+RECOVERY AND REPAIR SLEEP: DETERMINING FACTOR TO ADAPT TO A WORKLOAD

-In the night rest period Numerous physiological processes occur responsible for restoring parameters of our organism, such as capacity of the immune systemwave insulin sensitivity blood pressure, etc.
+In the night rest period numerous physiological processes occur responsible for restoring parameters of our body, such as capacity of the immune systemwave insulin sensitivity blood pressure, etc.

-A alteration in the hours of sleep as well as in the quality of this can adversely affect hormonal secretion.
-As a result, the secretion of catabolic hormones such as cortisol is increased.
-On the other hand, the secretion of anabolic hormones such as testosterone, ILG-1 factor and growth hormone (GH), will suffer alterations.
-A change in the hormonal pattern can induce greater muscle catabolismr, in addition to reducing the processes of synthesis of muscle tissue.
-As a result, muscle recovery will be diminished.
+A alteration in the hours of sleep as well as in the quality of this can negatively affect hormonal secretion.
+As a result, the secretion of catabolic hormones like cortisol is increased.
+On the other hand, the secretion of anabolic hormones such as testosterone, factor ILG-1 and growth hormone (GH), will suffer alterations.
+A change in the hormonal pattern can induce more muscle catabolismr, in addition to reducing the processes of synthesis of muscle tissue.
+As a result, muscle recovery will be impaired.

-The reduction of sleep hours results in a metabolism of the glucose altered together with an altered insulin sensitivity.
-Also, the neuroendocrine function as well as the immune system, would be adversely affected.
+The reduction of the hours of sleep results in a metabolism of the glucose altered along with altered insulin sensitivity.
+Also, neuroendocrine function as well as the immune system, would be negatively affected.
 This can induce changes in the appetiteo, preference for certain food groups, changes in body composition, Among others.

-An alteration of the mentioned aspects supposes to the athlete or active individual a decrease in the yield.
+An alteration of the mentioned aspects supposes to the athlete or active individual a decrease in performance.

-WHAT HAPPENS WHEN I AM NOT RECOVERING OPTIMELY AND WHAT CONSEQUENCES DO YOU HAVE?
+WHAT HAPPENS WHEN I AM NOT RECOVERING OPTIMALLY AND WHAT CONSEQUENCES DOES IT HAVE?

 When the aadaptations to training load they are not the right ones, we may not be recovering optimally and we may notice:

-Un chronic fatigue During training, at work, at school, during the weekend, etc.
+Un chronic fatigue status.
+During training, at work, at school, during the weekend, etc.